stockbal/dotnet-cf-mvp/README.md

-# .NET Core Demo project for MTA deployment to Cloud Foundry
+# .NET Core demo project for MTA deployment to Cloud Foundry

 This demo project shows a very simple ASP.NET Web API service that returns hello world.
 It is secured with XSUAA from SAP BTP and can be deployed via `mta.yaml` to SAP BTP Cloud Foundry Environment.
 It can be used as a template to build more complex multi-target that require a .NET module.